Shailesh-Singh-Bisht/Shailesh-Singh-Bisht/README.md

 ### Greetings!

-I'm Shailesh Singh Bisht, a dedicated student driven by a profound passion for game development and frontend web development.
+I'm Shailesh Singh Bisht, a dedicated student driven by a profound passion for game development and full stack web development.
 I am eager to embark on a journey of innovation and creativity, committed to refining my skills to make a meaningful impact in the gaming and software industries.

 #### 🎯 Skill Set in Development

-While I am still pursuing my education, my journey in game development and frontend web development has endowed me with a solid foundation in various technologies:
+While I am still pursuing my education, my journey in game development and full stack web development has endowed me with a solid foundation in various technologies:

 - **Game Development**: I am currently diving into the intricacies of C/C++, and Data Structures & Algorithms, with a keen focus on mastering game engine programming using Godot 4.
 Drawing inspiration from captivating games like Red Dead Redemption, The Elder Scrolls, and the Fallout series, I am eager to explore the creation of immersive 3D and 2D gaming experiences, with a strong emphasis on gameplay mechanics, quest designing, and storytelling in fantasy and sci-fi realms.

-- **Frontend Web Development**: In parallel, I am advancing my skills in frontend web development, focusing on HTML, CSS, and JavaScript to create engaging and responsive web applications.
-From designing intuitive interfaces to integrating interactive elements, I am committed to delivering seamless user experiences.
+- **Full Stack Web Development**: I am advancing my skills in full stack web development, including HTML, CSS, JavaScript, and React to create engaging and responsive web applications.
+My roadmap also covers Git, Svelte, Node.js, Express.js, Passport.js, SQL, and DevOps practices.
+From designing intuitive interfaces to building dynamic backend solutions, I am committed to delivering comprehensive and seamless user experiences.

-I am actively engaged in game development tutorials, personal projects, and seeking hands-on experience in crafting captivating gaming adventures and practical web solutions.
+I am actively engaged in tutorials, personal projects, and seeking hands-on experience in crafting captivating gaming adventures and practical web solutions.
 I am committed to continuous self-improvement, eagerly seeking out new knowledge and embracing feedback to refine my skills and broaden my horizons.

 #### Beyond the Tech World